sponsorCoinAdmin/spCoinBMUniSwapGuiExample/README.md

     - The Menu System modifies the ~/gitbash.rc file to and an environment path link

 ### Command Menu Shortcuts<img src="https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/menu 4.jpg" width="7%" align= "right">
-The <b>Command Menu</b> is a list of shortcut alias commands for administering the [<b>'spCoinUniSwapTests'</b>](https://github.com/sponsorCoinAdmin/spCoinUniSwapTests/tree/main) project.
+The <b>All Command Menus</b> are a list of shortcut alias commands for administering the [<b>'spCoinUniSwapTests'</b>](https://github.com/sponsorCoinAdmin/spCoinUniSwapTests/tree/main) project.
-- if the menu system is installed correctly, simply type <b>menus <enter></b> in a bash window and the following should appear:
+- If the menu system is installed correctly, simply type short cut alias <b>'m <enter>'</b> in a bash window and the following should appear:
+#### The Main Menu
 ![<b>Author Image</b>](https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/mainMenu.jpg)
-The above menu is simply the parent of many submenu's.
+The above menu is simply a menu of many submenu's.
 Each entry is an alias to an alternate command menu short cut.
-Each submenu exists under the repositorie's ./env directory.
+Each submenu exists under the repositorie's spCoinUniSwapTests/env directory.
 Theese menus cane be more completly described in the file [<b>./setupEnv/ReadMe.md</b>](https://github.com/sponsorCoinAdmin/spCoinSetupEnv/blob/main/README.md).

 - - - -
 ### Package Contents<img src="https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/contents.png" width="6%" align= "right">